 Doom 3 (PC)

-Doom 3 may not seem so scary now, but upon its release it was one of the scariest experiences you could have as a gamer.
+Doom 3 may not seem so scary now, but upon its release it was one of the most terrifying experiences you could have as a gamer.
 The id Tech Engine 4 was the peak of gaming technology when Doom 3 released, which helped the game produce the most realistic looking zombies, flying skulls and monsters around.
 But one thing made Doom 3 stick out more than other games – the lighting.
 The tech behind Doom 3 gave the game incredible depth in terms of lighting, making every dark nook and cranny a hiding spot for eager creatures; and your flashlight running out of battery power doesn’t help.

 Silent Hill (PSX)